ninagris/Toggle-Untoggle/README.md

 9. **Nucleus Channel Present:**
 If checked, additional input fields for specifying the nucleus channel input parameters will be displayed including:
    **–Nucleus Channel File ID:** A keyword unique to images containing a nuclear marker (e.g., d0, ch2).
    **–Lower Percentile of Pixel Intensities for Nucleus Channel:** Any intensity below this percentile is mapped to 0 (black).
-Contrast adjustments are for visualization only; fluorescence intensity is extracted from raw images you input.
+Contrast adjustments are for visualization only; fluorescence intensity is extracted from the original images you input.
    **–Upper Percentile of Pixel Intensities for Nucleus Channel:** Any intensity above this percentile is mapped to 1 (white).
    **–Minimum Percentage of Cell Area Occupied by Nucleus:** The minimum proportion of the cell's area that must be occupied by nucleus (blue) pixels.
    **–Nucleus Channel Intensity Threshold:** Minimum fluorescence intensity for a pixel to be considered part of the nucleus.
 10. **Segmentation Channel Color:**
 The color of the segmentation channel for display (choose from dropdown).
 The color is only used for the isualization purposes.
 11. **Lower Percentile of Pixel Intensities for Segmentation Marker Channel:**
 Any intensity below this percentile is mapped to 0 (black).
-Contrast adjustments are for visualization only; fluorescence intensity is extracted from raw images you input.
+Contrast adjustments are for visualization only; fluorescence intensity is extracted from the original images that you input.
 12. **Upper Percentile of Pixel Intensities for Segmentation Marker Channel:**
 Any intensity above this percentile is mapped to 1 (white).
 13. **Average Cell Diameter:**